qgis/QGIS-Django/qgis-app/plugins/docs/introduction.rst

 Plugins mandatory metadata [#f1]_ are read from both the old `__init__.py` functions format and (if present) the new `metadata.txt` file.

+To avoid direct execution of python code (which would be a security issue), metadata are read from the `__init__.py` file with a simple regular expression parser which extracts the string values returned by the functions inside the `__init__.py` file, this means that if the functions do not return strings (enclosed in single or double quotes), the metadata entry for that function will not be extracted and if the metadata is mandatory the plugin will be considered invalid.

 The new `metadata.txt` file can contain other optional metadata which are read when the package is uploaded and are automatically imported.